Bill Bergson Lives Dangerously (1996 film)

 Bill Bergson Lives Dangerously (original Swedish title: Kalle Blomkvist – Mästerdetektiven lever farligt) is a 1996 Swedish film directed by Göran Carmback.
 It is based on the novel with the same name, written by Astrid Lindgren.

-The theme music De hjältemodiga is written by Nanne Grönvall and produced by Peter Grönvall, and sung by among Nanne, Maria Rådsten, Fredrik and Christina Ådén.
+The theme music is De hjältemodiga, written by Nanne Grönvall and produced by Peter Grönvall, and sung by Nanne, Maria Rådsten, Fredrik and Christina Ådén.

 About the film

-An earlier film based on the book was recorded in 1957, see Bill Bergson Lives Dangerously (1957 film).
+An earlier film based on the book was made in 1957.
 In this second film one thing has been changed – in the book the city is called Lillköping but in this film it is called Storköping, according to the address the murderer wrote on a letter he sent to Eva-Lotta.

 The city scenes were recorded in Norrtälje and the countryside scenes were recorded in Västerhaninge.